The Council’s Well-being Objectives are:

 The WFG Act has been acknowledged by the Future Generations Commissioner as the ‘common sense Act’ and the Council is already well placed to meet its requirements.
 At its meeting on 2 November 2016, Cabinet agreed to simplify the implementation of the Act as far as possible for all elected Members and officers and set out a clear policy statement so that we continue to do more to maximise what we already do to meet the requirements of the Act without creating additional bureaucracy.

-From 2018, the Council’s priorities will be directed by the Well-being Plan for Cwm Taf, which will be produced by the Cwm Taf Public Services Board
+From 2018, the Council’s priorities will be directed by the Cwm Taf Well-being Plan, which was published by the Cwm Taf Public Services Board in May 2018.